-If a file named EMGmp3 is found on the SD card then the system will play the file through the audio outputs.
+If the message file is found and named EM?.mp3 where ? is 1 $^{\sim}$ 5, then the system will play the file through the audio outputs.
 The message will repeat for as long as the trigger is active.

 Play Emergency File Through The Phone Interface